ucd-cepb/textnet/vignettes/paper.md

-*textNet* has applications in social science research, including governance network scholarship, as demonstrated by [Zufall and Scott](https://onlinelibrary.wiley.com/doi/full/10.1111/psj.12556) [-@zufall_syntactic_2024] and by ongoing work on water resources governance and environmental impact assessments at the UC Davis Center for Environmental Policy and Behavior. *textNet* also works on arbitrarily long documents, making it well suited for research applications including legal scholarship, social-ecological network analysis, analysis of government planning documents, court proceedings, archival research, communication and media research, and other fields interested in exploring events and entity relationships in textual data.
+*textNet* has applications in social science research, including governance network scholarship, as demonstrated by [Zufall and Scott](https://onlinelibrary.wiley.com/doi/full/10.1111/psj.12556) [-@zufall_syntactic_2024] and by ongoing work on water resources governance and environmental impact assessments at the UC Davis Center for Environmental Policy and Behavior. *textNet* works on arbitrarily long documents, making it well suited for analyzing legal documents, court proceedings, plans and policy documents, media publications, and other long-form textual data containing events and entity relationships.

 ## Statement of Need

 Network measurement in social science typically relies on data collected through surveys and interviews.
-Document-based measurement can be automated and scaled, providing opportunities for large scale or longitudinal research that are not possible through traditional methods.
+Document-based measurement can be automated and scaled, providing opportunities for large-N or longitudinal research that are unfeasible through traditional methods.
 A number of tools exist to generate networks based on co-occurrence of words within documents (such as the [Nocodefunctions](https://nocodefunctions.com/cowo/semantic_networks_tool.html)